-Global Tracer Object¶
+Global Tracer Object

-Some features in VizTracer requires a VizTracer
+Some features in VizTracer require a VizTracer

 object so it’s helpful to make the tracer object accessible globally.